mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new MaterialApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var conMprlCrossSection = new ConMprlCrossSection?(); // ConMprlCrossSection? | Definition of a new cross-section to be added to the project (optional)
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var conMprlCrossSection = new ConMprlCrossSection(); // ConMprlCrossSection | Definition of a new cross-section to be added to the project (optional)

             try
             {